MuchMuchierCoding/Social-Network-API/README.md

 Once the user has cloned the repo and run `npm run start` in the command-line, the user will be able to view, update, add, and delete users, friends, thoughts, and reactions.

 ## Credits

+Thanks to tutors, TA's, and Learning Assistants through University of Utah Coding Bootcamp for their help with this challenge.

 [Amanda Paul](#https://github.com/MuchMuchierCoding)